pianobooster/PianoBooster/doc/courses/README.md

 # Piano Booster Music

-These pieces of music have been created to work with _PianoBooster_ and are free from copyright or have the creative commons copyright.
+These pieces of music have been created to work with _PianoBooster_ and have the creative commons copyright.
 All the music is available [here](https://github.com/captnfab/PianoBooster/raw/master/music/BoosterMusicBooks.zip).

 _Please add to the music on this page  - everyone can help._ For more information see this